Building Our Future

 What are Manufacturing Industry-Recognized Credentials?
 And why YOUR company should care.

-The use of manufacturing industry-recognized credentials is one way to help address the skills gap challenge and ensure your workforce is made up of the most qualified employees.
+The use of manufacturing industry-recognized credentials (IRCs) is one way to help address the skills gap challenge and ensure your workforce is made up of the most qualified employees.
 Industry credentials ensure that the credential holder has met the industry benchmark for their specific occupational competency.
 For new hires, industry credentials can be used as screening tools for knowledge, skills, and abilities to do the job well; and for current workers, industry credentials can help bolster their skills and keep them at the top of their trade.
+The bottom line: IRCs level the playing field.
+You will know exactly what skills and knowledge the person possesses; you no longer have to take their word for it.
+The IRC proves they learned it and they can do it.

 There are many reputable manufacturing-related credentials out there to meet your company’s needs.
 Some of note include Tooling U – SME’s Certified Manufacturing Associate credential; the Manufacturing Skills Standards Council’s (MSSC) Production Technician Certification (CPT); the National Institute for Metalworking Skills (NIMS) credentials; and the American Welding Society’s professional certifications.